Fuhrmann/xenforo-prefix-forum-listing/README.md

-Developer Contact:

-Ricardo Fuhrmann
-fuhrmanns@gmail.com

 # [Prefix Forum Listing](http://xenforo.com/community/resources/thread-prefix-listing.80) - Shows a list of prefixes in each forum

-This is an addon for [XenForo](http://www.xenforo.com).
+This is an addon for the forum software [XenForo](http://www.xenforo.com).

-Shows a list of prefixes in each forum that has prefixes.
+<b>What it does:</b> Shows a list of prefixes in each forum that has prefixes.

 Go to AdminCP -> Options -> Prefix Forum Listing to set some options to customize the output!